easolhq/easolhq.github.io/docs/reference/objects/product/variant/accommodation_variant/availabilty_day.md

 grand_parent: Variant
 ---

-When using an `availability_day` object you have access to the following attributes.
+When using an `Availability_day` object you have access to the following attributes.

 # availability_day.available